 Our multi-step investment process is designed to maximize the quality of our pitches by ensuring rigor and accountability along the way.
-Every semester, teams start by developing an investment question within their field of expertise.
+Investment groups start by developing an investment question within their field of expertise.
 An investment question should be a substantive question or problem which touches on both the intrinsic properties of a particular technology or idea as well as its connection to the markets and the broader economy.

 After that, teams conduct thorough qualitative research on the investment question, collecting information about the question as well as the geopolitical, macroeconomic, and policy factors that influence it.
 This information helps the investment group's members come up with a more specific investment thesis targeting the opportunity involved in a particular technology or idea.
 When a thesis pitch is inaccurate, groups go back to analyze what went wrong, and are held accountable for providing explanations.
 More is learned through failure than success.Â